New York Stadium: History

-Daniel Nardiello scoring the first competitive goal in the ground.
+Daniel Nardiello scoring the first competitive goal at the ground.

 The naming rights to the stadium were announced as having been bought by local company AESSEAL, in a press conference on 21 November 2014.
-Club chairman Tony Stewart said the deal was worth six figures annually, as a result of the deal.
+Club chairman Tony Stewart said the deal was worth six figures annually.
 It was also suggested as being the biggest sponsorship deal of the club's history.

 Other sporting events

-England Women’s National Team
+England women's national team

 On 8 April 2016, England women's national football team played a UEFA Women's Euro 2017 qualifying match versus Belgium at the stadium in front of 10,550 spectators.

-The stadium has also gone on to host further England women’s team games after the success of the first game again attracting large full house crowds.
+The stadium has also gone on to host further England women's team games after the success of the first game again attracting large full house crowds.

 UEFA Women's Euro 2022

 The stadium hosted several matches as part of the UEFA Women's Euro 2022.
 It was used to host Group D matches, alongside the Academy Stadium, and a quarter-final.